Ketebo people

 The Ketebo people are an ethnic group in South Sudan.
 The Ketebo are inhabitants of Bira which is the land of the Ketebo.
-Bira which was a Ugandan Protectorate until 1925 and was transferred to Sudan's administration in 1926.
+Bira, which was placed by the British colonial in 1914 under Ugandan Protectorate until 1925, was transferred back to Sudan's administration in 1926.
 The Ketebo are sometimes referred to by the Didinga as "Loceha/Loceka".
-The Ketebo live in Bira, which is one of the Payams of Kidepo County, Torit, Eastern Equatoria State of South Sudan.
+The Ketebo live in Bira, which is one of the Payams of Kidepo Valley County, Torit, Eastern Equatoria State of South Sudan.
 They are one of the smallest and least known tribes in South Sudan.
 The Ketebo in Uganda are called Mening, which is also one of the smallest tribes in Uganda.
 The population of this ethnic group is over 45,000.
-Bira is the land of the Ketebo which include; Lofus, Madial, Lorum, Lotome, Lojilingare, Arata, Nakoringole, Lonyili, Kamulach, Tulel, Ofi, Natedo, Nahitahapel (Ihapelmoru), Naurkori, Lochorangichokio, Lokudul, Napeyase, Ogeng, Tongoborei, Kalabe (Apoka), Irobi, Narus, Koryang, Tomoodo, Koryang, Losigiria, Irobi just to mention a few.
+Bira is the land of the Ketebo, which includes:Lojilingare, Arata, Nakoringole, Natedo, Nahitahapel (Ihapelmoru), Naurkori, Lochorangichokio, Lokudul, Napeyase, Ogeng, Tongoborei, Kalabe (Apoka), Irobi, Narus, Koryang, Tomoodo, Koryang, Losigiria, Irobi just to mention a few.
 The Ketebo people are also found in Lotukei in Budi County.

-The Ketebo clans include the following: Akafuo, Amening (Ikuruha or Black Crow), Ametere, Fatuol, Ibilei, Icarai, Igago, Ikai (Lightening), Ikorom, Ingebe, Kitimo, Kurumo, Lohutok (white chest crow), Lokuti, Lonyili, Lomiru, Melong, Moliro (squerial), Ongeja and Omiro.
+The Ketebo clans include the following: Akafuo, Amening (Ikuruha or Black Crow), Ametere, Fatuol, Ibilei, Icarai, Igago, Ikai (Lightning), Ikorom, Ingebe, Kitimo, Kurumo, Lohutok (white chest crow), Lokuti, Lonyili, Lomiru, Melong, Moliro (squirrel), Ongeja and Omiro.